1 Quality approach

 Figure 1-4.
 QSMS implementation

-Step 1 aims to identify and determine the processes, interactions, owners, responsibilitiescapacity to make a decision alone and drafts of certain documents.
+Step 1 aims to identify and determine the processes, interactions, owners, responsibilities and drafts of certain documents.
 The first versions of process sheets, job descriptions and work instructions are written with the participation of the maximum number of available persons.

-The necessary resources to achieve the quality objectivesquality-related, measurable goal that must be achieved (see also ISO 9000, 3.7.2) are determined in step 2.
-Planning tasks, responsibilitiescapacity to make a decision alone and time frames are established.
-Training of internal auditorseveryone who is trained to carry out audits (see also ISO 19011, 3.8) is taken into account.
+The necessary resources to achieve the quality objectives are determined in step 2.
+Planning tasks, responsibilities and time frames are established.
+Training of internal auditors is taken into account.

 Nonconformities of all kinds are listed in step 4.
-A first draft for dealing with wasteanything that adds cost but no value is established.
-Corrective actionsaction to eliminate the causes of nonconformity or any other undesirable event and to prevent their recurrence (see also ISO 9000, 3.12.2) are implemented and documented.
+A first draft for dealing with waste is established.
+Corrective actions are implemented and documented.
 A sorting out of correctve actions is introduced.

 A first encounter with the tools and application areas of continual improvement is made in step 5.
-A table with the main costs of obtaining quality (COQcosts of obtaining quality) is filled by people with the information at hand.
-Riskslikelihood of occurrence of a threat or an opportunity (see also ISO Guide 73, 1.1) are determined, actions are planned and improvement opportunities are found.
-An approach to preventing nonconformitiesnon-fulfillment of a specified requirement (see also ISO 9000, 3.6.9) and eliminating causes is established.
-The internal and external communicationexchange of information is established and formalized.
+A table with the main costs of obtaining quality (COQ) is filled by people with the information at hand.
+Risks are determined, actions are planned and improvement opportunities are found.
+An approach to preventing nonconformities and eliminating causes is established.
+The internal and external communication is established and formalized.

 To conduct the pre-audit of the QSMS (step 6), documentation is checked and approved by the appropriate people.
-A management reviewperiodic survey carried out by top management of the management system for its continual improvement allows evaluation of compliance with applicable requirementsexplicit or implicit need or expectation (see also ISO 9000, 3.6.4).
-The quality policystatement by top management allowing the establishment of quality objectives (see also ISO 9000, 3.5.9) and objectives are finalized.
-A qualityaptitude to fulfill requirements (see also ISO 9000, 3.6.2) manager from another company or a consultant can provide valuable feedback, suggestions and recommendations.
+A management review allows evaluation of compliance with applicable requirements.
+The quality policy and objectives are finalized.
+A quality manager from another company or a consultant can provide valuable feedback, suggestions and recommendations.

-When the systemset of interacting processes (see also ISO 9000, 3.5.1) is accurately implemented and followed, the certification of the QSMS is a breeze, a formality (step 7).
+When the system is accurately implemented and followed, the certification of the QSMS is a breeze, a formality (step 7).

 An example of a certification project plan with 26 steps is shown in annex 01record

-An appropriate method for evaluating the performance of your quality and safety management systemset of processes allowing the achievement of the quality and safety objectives is the RADAR logic model of excellence EFQM (European Foundation for Quality Management) with its nine criteria and overall score of 1000 points.
+An appropriate method for evaluating the performance of your quality and safety management system is the RADAR logic model of excellence EFQM (European Foundation for Quality Management) with its nine criteria and overall score of 1000 points.

-The Deming cycle (figure 1-5) is applied to control any processactivities that transform inputs into outputs (see also ISO 9000, 3.4.1).
-The PDCA cycles (Plan, Do, Check, Act) are a universal base for continual improvementprocess allowing the improvement of the global performance of the organization (see also ISO 9000, 3.3.2).
+The Deming cycle (figure 1-5) is applied to control any process.
+The PDCA cycles (Plan, Do, Check, Act) are a universal base for continual improvement.

 Figure 1-5.
 Deming cycle